Bibliometrics & Responsible Research Evaluation: Scopus (Elsevier)

 - Identify future potential of researchers to employers and funding agencies.

-Some of the above can be used to evaluate your work in part, to Inform promotion and hiring decisions and to aid in the selection process for awarding grants to individual researchers or teams of researchers.
+Some of the above can be used to evaluate your work in part, to inform promotion and hiring decisions and to aid in the selection process for awarding grants to individual researchers or teams of researchers.

 It is important to review your author profile semi-regularly to ensure it is up to date with current publications, and citations.